 Friends mean a lot to kids and more often they would love to share a meal together with their friends.
 So many times this question will come up and will involve so many words to convince them why they cannot go.
 Kids feel very comfortable around their kid friends.

 - Who will pick me up from school today?

 Kids worry a lot on so many things.
 Just almost everything that goes on in their life matters.
 They are mostly very choosy when it comes to who would pick them from school and sometimes they may be very particular in this matter.
 To avoid unnecessary fights with the kids its good to meet their demands somehow!

-- Mummy, why is your skin without wrinkles, but nanna has?
+- Mummy, why is your skin without wrinkles, but Nanna has?

 Kids will always develop a question almost on everything they see or spot to be different.
 A kid might wonder why her mum’s skin is very smooth yet grandma’s skin is so wrinkled.
 This to them is a difficult logic to reckon with.
-They expect the skins of everyone to be the same after all we all human why shouldn’t they?!!!
+They expect the skins of everyone to be the same after all we are all human why shouldn’t they?!!!